 Creative content:

-When to use back translation services…and when not to
+When to use Arabic back translation services?

 - Hiring an additional translator to do reverse translation can double the cost of the project, yet reverse translation is needed when your business can’t afford inaccurate translations by any means.

 - When other methods of quality assurance and proofreading will do the job.
+For many general or less critical documents, these methods can be effective enough without the added cost of back translation.

-Who uses back translation?
+Who uses Arabic back translation?

-In Turkish, it’s “İşte Bunu Seviyorum”, which means “That’s what I like”.
+In Turkish, it’s “İşte Bunu Seviyorum,” which means “That’s what I like.”

 Creative back translation examples